-Once the collar is out of range of either your Fi base or Fi app (bluetooth signal), the collar will use GPS to acquire your pup's location.
+Once the collar is out of range of either your base, Fi app (bluetooth signal), or WiFI (Series 2 customers can also connect to WiFi), the collar will use GPS to acquire your pup's location.
 It is extremely important that the Fi Collar only connect to LTE/GPS outdoors, as GPS it not reliable indoors.
 In order to achieve the longest battery life, it is also essential GPS is only used when needed (when you are apart from your dog, and they are outdoors.)

 To access GPS, you will need a Fi GPS/LTE Subscription, which gives you access to the full capabilities of your dog's Fi collar - allowing Fi for remote access to your dog's location and activity.